An empowering story of autistic experienceThis post may contain compensated links. Read my disclaimer here

 Poetic writing and illustrations inspired by nature

 However this book is not a “how to” kind of handbook, claiming to have all the answers.
-It encourages a flexible understanding of how different people can experience autism in different ways.
+It encourages a flexible understanding of how different people can experience being autistic in different ways.
 It is written in a conversational tone and often feels like a friendly chat.
 Higashida’s writing style is also poetic and quite beautiful.

 Higashida asks the reader to understand how it feels to struggle so much with communication.
 “Can you imagine how your life would be if you couldn’t talk?”
 This realisation is challenging and striking.
 But another wonderful aspect of Higashida’s book is that it is also very optimistic and hopeful.